Posted June 20, 2020 in Gear Reviews by Jim Markel

 This first article is about selecting the correct Red Oxx carry-on luggage for you, considering that carry-on luggage has special requirements, limitations, dimensions, and a maximum size.
 Remember, we’re always ready to answer your questions by phone or email.

 By answering just two questions, you can reveal your personal travel style.
 Tell me how you pack, and whether you prefer to go light, and I’ll tell you what bag’s right for you.
 Your personal travel style determines the perfect fit when it comes to selecting carry-on luggage.

 The Safari Beanos series has two pieces that meet the carry-on luggage rules.
 The first choice with most stuffers is our PR 5 Safari Beanos.
 At 10W x 10H x 24L inches, it’s easy to see why this award winning carry-on bag was actually the first in the series.
-We started out to meet the carry-on luggage maximum size and matched that with a robust design.
-And you have the carry-on duffel bag to end all bags…
+Starting out the idea was to meet the carry-on luggage maximum size then match that with a robust design.
+And then you have the carry-on duffel bag to end all bags…

 Or do you?
 Maybe it could be a bit smaller?
 So the next in the series was the PR 4 Safari Beanos Duffel.
 At 9W x 9H x 19L inches, it’s well within most domestic carry-on luggage requirements.
 This sweet little weekend bag is perfect for the traveler seeking to carry the bare essentials — maybe a change of clothes and necessary toiletries.

 Okay, I’ll admit I have been getting some feedback from customers who are able to get away with sneaking by with a 5.5!
 I do not endorse this type of travel.
 All it takes is one crabby airline gate agent and your bag is heading to the checked bag line or perhaps outer Bagmanistan!